miasrisusanti/017FSWChallenge/Challenge04/README.md

 npm i
 ```

 4. Check the config/config.json.
 Please change the `username` and `password` to match your settings in PostgreSQL.
-You can also change the `database` to the name of a database you may have created previously. ___NOTE:__ If you haven't created one, please provide a name to create a new database.
+You can also change the `database` to the name of a database you may have created previously (please change it in the `test_sequelize.js` too). ___NOTE:__ If you haven't created one, please provide a name to create a new database.
 And then create the database with:_
 ```
 npx sequelize-cli db:create
 ```